7 (+4) Things That Don't Work in Zephyr

 But take no inspiration from the suggested timing settings.
 It seems the authors aren't the oscilloscope and calculator types, and have just softwared it with trial and error until the lights came on.
 Incorrectly and unreliably, but it's software, so it's done.

-The settings are actually vaguely intuitive - spi-one-frame specifies a bit mask for when a "one frame" should be high, and spi-zero-frame does the same for a "zero frame". spi-max-frequency is here to ruin the party again by taking your suggestion on a frequency and deciding better of it, but as long as you know you're not in charge, you can poke it in the right direction.
+The settings are actually vaguely intuitive - spi-one-frame specifies a bit mask for when a "one frame" should be high, and spi-zero-frame does the same for a "zero frame". spi-max-frequency is here to ruin the party again by taking your suggestion on a frequency and deciding better of it.
+But as long as you know you're not in charge, you can poke it in the right direction.
 Here's an example that worked for me:

 /*